Mrekyle/ci-project-4/notes.md

 Pre Deployment:

 Set debug to false
 Remove collect static on heroku
-Add 10 recipes to database - 3 users
-manual testing
 Enable auto Deploys
-Database design image
+Manuel Testing
+add accounts/passwords to google submission form

 TO DO:

 Add images upload to the app - If it comes to it. remove uploading images - Change default to 0 remove image and change to input to provide link o image for thr recipe
-Python/Js Testing
+Add alerts for log in/out/posting/editing
+Python user creation tests, recipe creation test

 STYLING: